-The property is currently within three separate zoning districts that allow convenience commercial along Connecticut Avenue, light industrial along the Capital Crescent Trail, and low-density multifamily residential, along Chevy Chase Lake Drive.
-The site is occupied by a 13-story office tower, with an attached two-story commercial building and a separate parking structure.
 The 1990 B-CC Plan identified the existing office building as a "permanent use" and did not recommend replacing its higher-density industrial zoning with a category more "appropriate for the scale and uses" of the area, as it did for the shopping center and other sites in Chevy Chase Lake.

-This Plan concurs with the 1990 recommendation that, overall, higher-density I-1 zoning-with its 110-foot maximum building height-is not appropriate for the scale of the community.
+This Plan concurs with the 1990 recommendation that, overall, higher density I 1 zoning-with its 110 foot maximum building height-is not appropriate for the scale of the community.
 As an existing building that is a "permanent use" however, it should remain conforming.
 The recommended zone would result in making the existing building a conforming use.
 Should the site redevelop, the Plan recommends allowing roughly 40 percent more density than exists today in a building more compatible with the adjacent development.
-Redevelopment will also have to address the location of the southern portion of the new public street, recommended to connect Manor Road with Chevy Chase Lake Drive.
+Redevelopment will also have to-must address the location of the southern portion of the new public street, recommended to connect Manor Road with Chevy Chase Lake Drive.